-Alibaba Singles' Day sales pass 2015 total, but growth rate slows
+Alibaba posts record Singles' Day sales, but growth slows

 | SHENZHEN, China

-SHENZHEN, China Alibaba Group Holding Ltd's (BABA.N) Singles' Day sales surged past last year's 91.2 billion yuan ($13.36 billion) total with nearly nine hours left on the clock, but growth was markedly slower than in 2015 as shoppers sought even bigger price cuts.
+SHENZHEN, China Alibaba Group Holding Ltd (BABA.N) Singles' Day festival posted a record 120.7 billion yuan ($17.73 billion) worth of sales on Friday, though the gala shopping day saw growth slow as Chinese shoppers searched for deeper discounts and lower pricetags.

-Amid fanfare and celebrity razzmatazz, sales on Alibaba's platforms had raced to a billion dollars in under five minutes and within the first sixty minutes had passed $5 billion - a third faster than 2015 as the e-commerce giant looked to shrug off a domestic economic slowdown and a U.S. accounting probe.
+Amid fanfare and celebrity razzmatazz, sales on Alibaba's platforms had raced to a billion dollars in less than five minutes and broke past last year's total with almost nine hours of the day-long shopping gala to spare.

+The final total marked a 32 percent rise from 2015, but growth was significantly lower than the 60 percent increase last year, a reflection of more caution among shoppers who opted to spend less money on each purchase than in previous years.

-The 24-hour event held annually on Nov.
-11 offers a benchmark for Alibaba's performance and an insight into China's swing to online shopping, especially via smartphones.
-Launched in 2009, Alibaba's version of the event was designed to encourage consumers without a partner to treat themselves.
+The 24-hour event, held annually on Nov.
+11, offers a benchmark for Alibaba's performance and an insight into China's swing to online shopping, especially via smartphones.

-Sales growth was down from last year's 60 percent amid a more saturated domestic online retail market, a weaker economy and sluggish personal income growth.
-A strong U.S. dollar also hit the headline sales figure in dollar terms.

-The discount shopping day, also known as "Double 11", still shifts more goods than Black Friday and Cyber Monday in the United States combined.
-Sales on Alibaba platforms, including Tmall and Taobao, are tipped to exceed $20 billion this year.
+Alibaba Chairman Jack Ma played down the importance of the final figure in a speech shortly before midnight, echoing other executives who spoke during the day.

+"(Singles' Day) is not about a number only," said Ma, adding that the gross merchandise value (GMV) metric was "misleading" because it undervalued the company's wider ecosystem.

 GMV refers to the value of goods sold by vendors through Alibaba's platforms.
 Alibaba makes money through advertising and charging vendors a proportion of their sales.